Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 Per number limits:

-• Control daily users per phone number
+• Control daily users per phone number.

-• Increase based on quality
+• Increase based on quality.

 Portfolio limits:

-• Control overall trust
+• Control overall trust.

-• Affect all numbers together
+• Affect all numbers together.

 You must manage both at the same time.
+Ignoring one causes problems.

 Quality Rating at the Portfolio Level